Mythic

 inhumanity to man, or beast;—

-they know, as do we (for we are they),
+they know, as do we (for we are their echo),

 that silence must be broken